French Studies Major

 A prerequisite for all 3000-level courses.

 Courses numbered lower than 1502 will not count toward the major.
 All French studies majors will develop an individual course of studies with concentration on a particular target area or track in close consultation with the assigned departmental French studies major adviser.
+A list of courses in French can be found here.

 All courses counting towards the core language requirement and the major or the minor in a modern foreign language, literature and culture must be taken for credit and a letter grade.
 When AP or IB credits are awarded as equivalent to the 1502 level in a language, these credits will be applied toward the core language requirement and, as elective credits, toward graduation, but they will not be applied toward the major or the minor in that language.